TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): Register Implementations in Static Failure Models

-\paragraph{Quorum access functions.} The clients use auxiliary functions $\rdint$ and $\wrint$ (lines~\ref{alg:line:rdint-a1}--\ref{alg:line:endread-a1} and ~\ref{alg:line:wrint-a1}--\ref{alg:line:endwrint-a1}) to respectively query and update various components of replica states at a quorum.
-For $\rdint$, the $\req$ argument specifies the state elements to query: e.g., $\tsval$ corresponds to $(\State.\Tsvar, \State.\Valvar)$.
-For $\wrint$, $\req$ specifies which state elements to modify and their new values: e.g., $\tsval(\tmpts, \tmpval)$ to set $(\State.\Tsvar, \State.\Valvar)$ to $(\tmpts, \tmpval)$.
-The $\rdint$ (respectively, $\wrint$) function starts by generating a globally unique request identifier $\idvar$ using the $\newid$ primitive (lines~\ref{line:newid-w} and~\ref{line:newid-r}).
-It then broadcasts the $\READ(\idvar, \req)$ (respectively, $\WRITE(\idvar, \req)$) message to all replicas, and awaits receiving $\READACK$ (respectively, $\WRITEACK$) messages from $q_r$ (respectively, $q_w$) replicas.
-Since the channels may fail to deliver messages sent before their respective destinations stop crashing (\S\ref{sec:model}), to ensure liveness, both $\rdint$ and $\wrint$ continue retransmitting requests until receiving the desired quorums of responses (lines~\ref{alg:line:rbcast-a1}--\ref{alg:line:rcvreadack-a1} and~\ref{alg:line:wbcast-a1}--\ref{alg:line:rcvwriteack-a1}).
-The $\rdint$ function then returns the set of $\READACK$ message payloads $\{x_j\}$ received from a read quorum of replicas (line~\ref{alg:line:endread-a1}).
+The $\rdint$ (respectively, $\wrint$) function starts by generating a globally unique request identifier $\idvar$ (lines~\ref{line:newid-w} and~\ref{line:newid-r}); in practice this can be implemented using cryptographic nonces.
+The function then broadcasts a $\READ(\idvar, \req)$ (respectively, $\WRITE(\idvar, \req)$) message to all replicas, and awaits $\READACK$ (respectively, $\WRITEACK$) messages from $q_r$ (respectively, $q_w$) replicas.
+Since channels may fail to deliver messages sent before their respective destinations stop crashing (\S\ref{sec:model}), to ensure liveness, both $\rdint$ and $\wrint$ continue retransmitting requests until receiving the desired quorums of responses.
+The $\rdint$ function then returns the set of payloads received in $\READACK$ messages from a read quorum of replicas.